-Only behind ADCC in the No-Gi circuit, the IBJJF World No-Gi tournament offers high-level competition, and winning a medal here is the dream of every No-Gi grappler.
+Only behind ADCC on the No-Gi circuit, the IBJJF World No-Gi tournament offers high-level competition, and winning a medal, here is the dream of every No-Gi grappler.

 Just like its Gi counterpart, it is held annually in Long Beach, California.
 One issue, however, is that cash prizes are not awarded.
 But do not fret; it will likely start awarding its winners in a few years.